Alfresco/docs-alfresco/digital-workspace/latest/install/other-webserver.md

     `http://<acsservername>:port`

-7. Also in the `app.config.json` file, change the `baseShareUrl` property to be the server name of Alfresco Digital Workspace.
+7. Also in the `app.config.json` file, change the `baseShareUrl` property to be the server name of the Digital Workspace.
 For example:

-      `http://<appservername>:port/alfresco-digital-workspace-x.x.x` (`alfresco-digital-workspace-x.x.x` being the name of the zip file)
+      `http://<appservername>:port/alfresco-digital-workspace-adw-x.x.x` (`alfresco-digital-workspace-adw-x.x.x` being the name of the zip file)

    > **Note:** If Quickshare is disabled in Alfresco Content Services ignore this step.